LudovicoLudovico/cpp/README.md

 ## "Wolframalpha"
 This programs gets a 2x2 Matrix and returs the determinant and whether it can be inverted.
 It also provides the 2 eigenvalues.
 Can also perform sub, substraction and moltiplications between two matrices.

+## Thermo Lab
+It provides a set of action such as: calculate mean, variance, standard deviation... to be perfomed on a set of data chosen by the user